Bassett88/arkosR36S/Home.md

 **For global and emulator hotkey information, check FAQ #6 in the Frequently Asked Questions for the specific rk3326 device you have or the RG353V, RG353VS, or RG503 on the right of this page.**

 # Disclaimer
 **Support for this OS is made on a best effort basis and is subject to change at anytime.
 I make no guarantee on support or capabilities of this image.
 Use at your own risk!
-I do not provide support or condone the use of preloaded images.**
+I do not provide support or condone the use of preloaded images or rom packs.**

 # Instructions for loading